-We used \$10.6 million of cash in investing activities in the six months ended July 31, 2017.
+We used \$21.5 million of cash in investing activities in the nine months ended October 31, 2017.
 The cash used in investing activities consisted of capital expenditures related to additional fixturing costs at department stores, as well as renovating, repurposing and relocating G.H.
-Bass and Wilsons stores.
+Bass and Wilsons Leather stores.

-We currently expect that capital expenditures for fiscal 2018 will be approximately \$35 million.
-Capital expenditures in fiscal 2018 will primarily be used for the addition of in-store fixtures at department stores, as well as the renovation and relocation of some of our G.H.
-Bass, Wilsons and DKNY stores.
-We also anticipate expending \$10.0 million by August 2018 to fund our portion of the equity for the joint venture with Amlon to produce and market DKNY and Donna Karan products in China.
+We currently expect capital expenditures for fiscal 2018 to be approximately \$35 million.
+Capital expenditures in fiscal 2018 have been and will continue to be primarily used for the addition of in-store fixtures at department stores, as well as the renovation and repurposing of some of our G.H.
+Bass and Wilsons Leather stores.
+We also anticipate investing approximately \$10.0 million by August 2018 to fund our portion of the equity for the joint venture with Amlon to produce and market DKNY and Donna Karan products in China.